-In the Indents & Spacing page, shown in Figure 6, you can set up the parameters that affect the position of the paragraph on the page and the spacing between lines and between this paragraph and the paragraphs nearby.
+In the Indents & Spacing page, you can set up the parameters that affect the position of the paragraph on the page and the spacing between lines and between this paragraph and the paragraphs nearby.
 On the right hand side of the page, you can see a preview of the applied settings.